SAR-ARD/s1ard/docs/source/general/installation.rst

 s1ard
 ------

+The s1ard package is already available via PyPI.
+However, the installation via mamba is currently preferred, in particular due to the GDAL dependency.
-The s1ard package is not yet available via conda-forge or other common package distribution channels.
-For now, the following shall provide a convenient installation option provided that Anaconda or Miniconda has been installed.
+The following shall provide a convenient installation option provided that Anaconda or Miniconda has been installed.

 Latest State on Github
 ++++++++++++++++++++++